-On behalf of Hastings Law Firm P.C. posted in Failure to Diagnose on Tuesday, July 7, 2015.
+On behalf of Hastings Law Firm P.C. posted in Best Law Firm in Houston for Failure to Diagnose on Tuesday, July 7, 2015.

 Texas residents who are scheduled for surgery may be no different from thousands of others who experience trepidation in the time leading up to the procedures.
 The knowledge that multiple things can go wrong seems to cause the natural feeling of apprehension.
 While many surgical procedures are carried out with great success, some doctors make medical errors, or their failure to diagnose conditions may result in unsuccessful surgical procedures.